 When you think about a classic Mustang, does a 1966 Mustang Coupe in Candy Apple Red come to mind?
 Perhaps that’s because Ford sold over 450,000 coupes and 600,000 1966 Mustangs in all.
 Yes, the 1966 Mustang is the best-selling Mustang of all time!

-Learn more about the 1966 Mustangs including special edition Mustangs; 1966 Mustang GT, 1966 Mustang High Country Special, 1966 Mustang K Code.
+Read more Info about 1966 Mustangs including special edition Mustangs; 1966 Mustang GT, 1966 Mustang High Country Special, 1966 Mustang K Code.

 The 1967 Mustang was the first major redesign, and overall, it was a great success.
 It is widely considered to be an improvement over the previous years.
 The 1967 Mustang fastback rose in popularity during this time, though the coupe remained the best seller.